 Are Your Customers Just Looking, Buying or Leaving Forever?

 We’ve all tried a new product, service or website only to then slowly drift away from it and forgotten it altogether.
-You may have unsubscribed or simply stopped visiting the store.
+You may have unsubscribed or simply stopped visiting the site.
 In analytical speak, this translates to you having churned, unsubscribed and/or abandoned your cart – never to return again.
-Let’s examine some of the terminology around your customers visiting, staying, and leaving forever.
+Let’s examine some of the sometimes confusing terminology around your customers looking, buying or leaving forever.

 Churn Rate is interesting terminology.
 For some people, it brings up images or revolving doors while others thing of fresh butter being made.
 In our instance, Churn Rate means the annual percentage rate at which customers stop subscribing to a service.
 Essentially how many potential customers are ‘swiping left’.